cyrusbuilt/CyBorg/README.md

 3) Header H2: This is essentially an SPI bus header used to attach the SD Card Reader.
 4) Header H1: RS-232 serial header that goes directly to the Southbridge and used to program/debug the Southbridge.
 Intended to be used with a USB-to-Serial FTDI cable.
 5) Jumper JP1: (should be jumpered for normal operation) enables power to the Southbridge via the 5VSB line from the ATX power supply.
 Unjumper this to enable power from the FTDI cable.
-6) Jumpers JP2 and JP3: (should be jumpered for normal operation) enables the Serial connection to the Southbridge.
+6) Jumpers JP3 and JP4: (should be jumpered for normal operation) enables the Serial connection to the Southbridge.
 7) JP5: Front-panel reset switch.
 Momentarily short to reset the system.
 Same as pressing RESET button.
 8) JP6: Front-panel power button.
 Momentarily short to power system on.
 Short for >= 10s to power off.
 Same as pressing ON/OFF button.
 9) JP7: Front-panel USER button.
 Press and hold during power on to get boot mode selection menu.
 Same as pressing USER button.
 10) JP8: Front-panel power LED header.
 Same as PWR OK LED.
 11) JP9: Front-panel SD card activity LED.
 Same as SD ACT LED.
 12) JP10: Front-panel boot mode LED.
 Same as USER LED.
-13) JP11: Enable Serial RX line from Southbridge to Northbridge.
-Should be enabled for normal operation.
-Disable (remove jumper) when flashing firmware.
-This may not be strictly necessary, but I was running into odd behavior with the ESP32 while flashing and disconnecting the RX line from the rest of the system seemed to alleviate the issue.
-So a simple jumper seemed to be the simplest fix until I have a more concrete solution.
-Both this jumper and JP3 should be enabled to communicate with the Southbridge.
-However,the only difference between them is JP3 is placed *before* the level-shifter circuit and JP11 is *after* the level shifter.
-These jumpers may be removed in a future revision.

 ## Boot Sequence
-Being an ATX-compliant board, this system uses an ATX-20 power connector intended to be used with an ATX Power Supply.
+Being an ATX-compliant board, this system uses an ATX-24 power connector intended to be used with an ATX Power Supply.
 The ATX power management and boot sequence works as follows: The Southbridge receives it's power from the 5VSB line, which is always on as long as the ATX power supply has power (but not necessarily "running").
 On power-on the Southbridge enters boot stage 0, which *only* initializes the debug port and the ATX power management system, then waits for the user to press the power button.

 When the users presses power, it then drives the ATX PC_ON line LOW to turn on the ATX supply and waits for the PWR_OK line to go HIGH (as indicated by the PWR OK LED).
 When the PWR_OK signal is received, the Southbridge enters boot stage 1, which initializes the VGA display and PS/2 keyboard, followed by boot stage 2 which initializes the PS/2 mouse and audio.
 At the same time the Northbridge should have received power via the +5V line and entered boot stage 0, which initializes the RS-232 serial (and debug) interface and waits for the RUN signal line to go HIGH.
 The last step of the Southbridge's boot stage 2 should drive the RUN_3V3 line high and wait (5s timeout) for the Northbridge to complete bootstage 1 and start receiving serial data.
 When the Northbridge sees the RUN signal it should enter boot stage 1 which should first announce it's firmware version to the serial port then configure the WAIT and WAIT_RES lines then check the USER button for boot mode selection.
 Once the Southbridge sees serial data, it has completed it's own boot sequence and will continuously poll the power button for presses.
 If the user presses the power button for >= 10s, then the Southbridge will force-power down by driving the PC_ON line HIGH which will immediately drop out power from the power supply forcing the rest of the system off.
 The Southbridge will then do a soft-reboot to re-init back to boot stage 0.

 Back to the Northbridge, after checking for boot mode selection and storing the flag, it enters boot stage 2 which initializes all the appropriate address and data lines on the system bus, then the logical RAM banks, system clock, and console lines, then moves to boot stage 3.
 Stage 3 reads the CPU speed mode, boot selection, and CP/M auto-exec flags from EEPROM, initializes the I2C interface and scans for the I/O expander and RTC, then outputs boot info to serial, then moves to boot stage 4.
 Stage 4 tries to mount the SD card (if present) and presents the user with boot mode selection menu if the USER line was LOW at boot and then proceeds to load the selected (via menu or from EEPROM or fallback to default) boot image into RAM (either from flash or from SD card), then moves to boot stage 5.
 Stage 5 holds the CPU in RESET, then initializes the system clock, then flushes the serial buffer, then releases the RESET line so the CPU begins executing.

-Additional detail can be found in the firware projects for the [Northbridge](https://github.com/cyrusbuilt/CyBorg-Northbridge) and [Southbridge](https://github.com/cyrusbuilt/CyBorg-Southbridge).
+Additional detail can be found in the firware projects for [ViCREM](https://github.com/cyrusbuilt/CyBorg-Northbridge) and [KAMVA](https://github.com/cyrusbuilt/CyBorg-Southbridge).

 ## Project Structure
 All design files are in the "schematics" folder.
 It contains the JSON exports for the [EasyEDA](https://easyeda.com/) schematic and PCB CAD files, the BOM in CSV format, PDFs of the schematic and PCB designs, and then in schematics/gerber are the production gerber files.

+## I want one!
+I have no plans to make CyBorg into a commercial product nor do I intend to sell kits.
+So if you want to build one, you'll need to take the gerber files and have the PCB made, then order the parts listed in the BOM and assemble it yourself.
+You'll need to be familiar with soldering through-hole components (I recommend an adjustable temperature soldering iron) and at least a multimeter (I often use a logic probe too)) and some wire snips to cut the legs on things like resistors and capacitors to size after you solder them. **However**, at this time, I would hold off on building one until I've finalized the design.

+## Cool!
+I built one!
+Now what?
+You'll need an ATX power supply (you can even use a Pico PSU).
+The next thing you'll want to do is flash the KAMVA (formerly known as the "Southbridge") firmware.
+Go see the project for that [here](https://github.com/cyrusbuilt/CyBorg-Southbridge).
+After you've done that, you'll need to flash the ViCREM (formerly known as "Northbridge") firmware.
+Go see the project for that [here](https://github.com/cyrusbuilt/CyBorg-Northbridge).

 ## Possible Revision Changes
 1) Add fan headers
-2) Switch to ATX24 power connector (far more common)
+2) Change expansion bus slots to different connector type.
-3) New board layout
-4) Change name of chipset

 ## Credits
 - CyBorg's core is derived from the works of "Just4Fun" a.k.a "SuperFabius" ([https://github.com/SuperFabius](https://github.com/SuperFabius)) (parts of the hardware design and IOS firmware code).
 - Southbridge firmware implements the FabGL library and is essentially a modified version of the AnsiTerminal example by Fabrizio Di Vittorio ([http://www.fabglib.org/index.html](http://www.fabglib.org/index.html))
 - Northbridge firmware implements the PetitFS library by ChaN ([http://elm-chan.org/fsw/ff/00index_p.html](http://elm-chan.org/fsw/ff/00index_p.html))
 - Southbridge firmware implements the ButtonEvent library by Renato Ferriera ([https://github.com/renatoferreirarenatoferreira/ebl-arduino/tree/master/ButtonEvent](https://github.com/renatoferreirarenatoferreira/ebl-arduino/tree/master/ButtonEvent))
+- ViCREM (Northbridge) firmware uses [MightyCore](https://github.com/MCUdude/MightyCore) bootloader by [MCUDude](https://github.com/MCUdude)